YopaNelly/YopaNelly/README.md

 👀 I am eagerly looking forward to collaborating with all of you.😊

-💬 contac me via my email address, yopatatchou@gmail.com
+💬 Please feel free to contact me through my email address: yopatatchou@gmail.com

 <h3 align="left">My Stats</h3>